 - Orange Cake

 Portuguese Sweet Bread

-6. Bake loaves at 350 degrees F. for about 20 minutes, or until they are golden brown and test done.
+- Bake the loaves at 350 degrees F. for about 20 minutes, or until they are golden brown and test done.
 Turn the loaves out onto a wire rack and let them cool.